Consumer Information

 Satisfactory Academic Progress (SAP)

-Provides details regarding the University of Nebraska–Lincoln's financial aid Satisfactory Academic Progress (SAP) guidelines for continued financial aid eligibility.
+Provides details regarding financial aid Satisfactory Academic Progress (SAP) guidelines for continued financial aid eligibility.

-Refund policy and Return of Title IV Funds
+Refund Policy and Return of Title IV Funds

-2020-2022 Federal COVID Emergency Funding
+Federal Emergency Funding

 Learn about Nebraska's implementation of the federal Higher Education Emergency Relief (HEERF) funds following the COVID-19 pandemic.